Static ReadonlyACTIONStatic constant (enum pattern) for log event types. Note: enum can't be defined inside a class, so we use a constant object.

 Sends an info log message (with optional structured extra fields) to all appenders if the level allows it.

-The level has to be greater than or equal to LoggerImpl.LEVEL.INFO
+The level has to be greater than or equal to LoggerImpl.LEVEL.INFO to send this event to the appenders.

 The informational message to log.

-extraFields: LogEventExtraFieldsOptional structured data to attach to the log event (e.g., context info, tags).
+OptionalextraFields: LogEventExtraFieldsOptional structured data to attach to the log event (e.g., context info, tags).

 If the list of appenders is not empty, removes the appender from the list.